A Complex Crime

 Typically, conspiracy charges involve agreements between people to commit crimes like robbery, homicide or some sort of illegal drug activity, but the crime is so broadly defined that it can include many different crimes.

 It can include cheating or defrauding a person of their property, either by false pretenses or by any other illegal means.
 It can also include bringing or maintaining a charge or lawsuit against someone that you know to be unfounded or false.
-Likewise, conspiracy can include any act that is injurious to public health, morals or trade or commerce.
+Likewise, conspiracy can include any act that is injurious to public health, morals, trade, or commerce.
 Finally, it can also include agreements between people to obstruct justice.
-Okla.
-Stat. tit.
-21 § 421.

 Examples might include destroying evidence or hiding evidence that could be used against you or another person, developing a ponzi scheme to defraud people of money or property, or even building a bomb to destroy property or injure people.